Caring for Formal Shoes

 4. BUFF & SHINE

-Finish your shoe off with a good buff.
+Finish your shoes off with a good buff.
 This will help to add a little shine.
-Make sure you remove any excess polish and even out the finish.
-You can buff with a soft brush or a soft cleaning cloth.
+Using a soft brush make sure you remove any excess polish.
+Using a clean soft cloth, in circular motions go over the whole shoe to give it a final shine and even out the finish.

 Caring for Cross Trainers